All Episodes

 In Texas, we're working with manufacturers like Texas Instruments, Global Wafers America, and Applied Materials.

-We're working with Amcor in Arizona and Broadcom and Global Foundries in New York.
+We're working with AMCOR in Arizona and Broadcom and Global Foundries in New York.

 Thanks to President Trump's vision and with his help in his first term, we also led the way to bring TSMC to Arizona by committing to be their first and largest customer.

-Today they are producing tens of millions of chips for Apple using one of the most advanced process technologies in America today.
+Today, they're producing tens of millions of chips for Apple using one of the most advanced process technologies in America today.

 We're going to keep working with our suppliers to move even more of this incredibly advanced work to America.